Gileno29/API-Gateway/readme.md

         depends_on:
         - proxy-api

-in the services declaration we have three services one that is the api gateway, it is responsible for  forwarding requisitions and the others two are the services that can be access by the clients
+in the services declaration we have three services one that is the api gateway, it is responsible for  forwarding requisitions and the others two are the services that can be access by the clients.

+# RUN THE PROJECT

+        docker-compose up -d

+you can access the project with django by the URL: ```http://localhost/django/``` and the flask project by the URL:```http://localhost/django/```